rrigato/architecture/clean_architecture/first_edition.md

 # business_rules_ch20
+- business rules and business data would exist even if there was no application to automate them

 - entities are enterprise-specific business rules that exist in parallel to your application
 - usecases are independent of whether the application is delivered on the web, cli, dial up, etc.
 - usecases define the application specific business rules that define the interaction between input/output and what entities are used in the process